cmgoffena13/MLOps-Explained/README.md

 Continuous Deployment needs to trigger all of the Data Science Production Workflow steps.
 We are not just deploying code, we are deploying a Machine Learning Model.

- 1. Primary deployment is the training, evaluation, and deployment of a model
+ **1. Primary deployment is the training, evaluation, and deployment of a model**
     a.
 This is MLOps
- 2. Secondary deployment is any code changes to the repo that do not affect or need a primary deployment (such as adding a utility script)
+ **2. Secondary deployment is any code changes to the repo that do not affect or need a primary deployment (such as adding a utility script)**
     a.
 This is classic DevOps

 Both need to be able to occur.